Snowy Owl Facts (and Where to Find Them!)

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Find out where snowy owls live, what they look like, what they eat, how to spot them, why they're often found near airports and more.
+Find out where snowy owls live, what they eat, how to spot a snowy owl, and see pictures of what the baby owls look like.

-In celebration of this beautiful bird, here are answers to some of your biggest questions about snowy owls.
-And check out these 6 fascinating facts about snowy owls, too!
+In celebration of this beautiful bird, learn some fascinating facts about snowy owls.

 Snowy owls are common year-round in the Arctic on the open tundra.
 They fly south throughout Canada in winter.
 The best time to see a snowy owl in the lower 48 states is during an irruption.
 This can happen in winter when the owls unexpectedly travel farther south than normal, usually into the northern U.S. But they’ve been spotted as far south as Florida during a once-in-a-lifetime mega-irruption.

 Surprisingly, these movements are actually not connected to a lack of food.
 Scientists have observed that irruptions occur in winters after lemmings and voles are plentiful in the snowy owls’ tundra breeding grounds, leading to a boom in their population.

 Learn how to spot the owl in your backyard trees.

 Featuring unique markings, which vary widely in color from brown to black and in shape from bars to spots, snowy owls are best known for their white plumage and feline-looking yellow eyes.
 For a beautiful collection of snowy owl photos and a personal narrative from photographer Paul Bannick, get a copy of Snowy Owl: A Visual Natural History.